luizfernandozimmermann/gentor-scripts-documentation/README.md

 ## 🧪 Testing your script

+You can test your script locally in your own machine or use Gentor's integrated Playground.

 Gentor provides an integrated **Playground** where you can test your script before using it in real matches:

 - You can **select players** to automatically generate match inputs.